UK government housebuilding targets: 1.5 million houses or bust…is it really feasible ?

 We all saw what happens when lenders are too free with mortgage funds in 2008; I suspect our mortgage industry would just not be prepared to accept the enhanced risk of default involved in providing the truly immense amount of capital required to buy 1.5 million homes at current prices (assuming any of them actually get built !)

 We do need more houses, certainly, but a large part of the problem is that our population is already too large.
 The hard reality is that just to maintain our standard of living, let alone improve it, we must put a hold on UK population growth, and the only way to do this is by restricting immigration, at least down to the tens of thousands per annum, and identifying and deporting all our illegals.
-This would allow the natural decline in birth rate we’re already experiencing in western europe to start taking effect, and eventually stabilise numbers at the ‘steady state’ figure of around 60 million that might actually be sustainable for our small island kingdom long-term.
-The problem will just get worse if we don’t do this, given that many of the additional immigrants likely to arrive on our shores this year (legal and illegal) would be likely to swell the demand for scarce cheap ‘affordable’ accommodation even further.
+This would allow the natural decline in birth rate we’re already experiencing in western europe generally to start taking effect, and eventually stabilise UK numbers at the ‘steady state’ figure of around 60 million that might actually be sustainable for our small island kingdom long-term.
+The problem will just get worse if we don’t do this, given that many of the additional immigrants likely to arrive on our shores this year (legal and illegal) would be likely to swell the demand for the ultra-scarce cheap ‘affordable’ accommodation even further.

 It is only once we’d achieved this population adjustment, that we’d be able to adopt a more measured and realistic approach to house building.
 We could then focus on accommodating those who are entitled to live here, and are actually able to afford home ownership, by building the right type of houses....where they are really needed.
 We'd also need to make sure there is no ‘stigma’ attached to not owning your own house, and ensure that there is enough affordable rented accommodation for everyone who opts out of ownership.

 All this would of course take time, and require continuity of government support.
-The likelihood of a second term for Labour is declining daily, so we should expect a more right-leaning administration from 2029 with different housing policies.
+Mercifully, the likelihood of a second term for Labour is declining daily, so we should expect a more right-leaning administration from 2029 with different housing policies.
 The need for housing won’t go away, though, so the policies adopted now must be acceptable enough to make the transition between political regimes successfully, if continuity is to be achieved.

 Update: 31.1.25: The announcement yesterday of the house-building tally for 3Q and 4Q 2024 demonstrates clearly the virtual impossibility of 'Starmer's promise' being met.
 Not only did the numbers for Labour's first half-year fail to get anywhere near the quota required, but they actually fell significantly compared to the same period in 2023.
 The staggering thing is that UK.Gov don't seem to understand why this is the case (or at least they're not admitting to).
 The reasons are crystal clear to anyone with a grain of common sense who hasn't been living on another planet for the last year.
 Labour spent the first 6 months of their tenure actively 'talking down' the economy and telling us all how much additional tax and spending reductions we would all have to put up with 'to get the economy right after those profligate Tories ruined it'.
 Little wonder then that we all cancelled all planned major purchases (except holidays, apparently...I wonder why ?!) and resolved to save as much as possible for the financial 'storm' ahead.
 Couple this with a building industry programmed to respond to projected falling demand, and suffering from an acute shortage of skilled workers, and you have a recipe for the sharp slowdown in construction...which we now see playing out.